mblayman/mattlayman.com/content/understand-django/2021-02-22-test-your-apps.md

 My biggest reason
 for using `pytest-django` is
-that it let's me use the `assert` keyword in all of my tests.
+that it lets me use the `assert` keyword in all of my tests.
 In the Python standard library's `unittest` module and, by extension,